t-sanchez/ada-parliament-ML/README.md

 > purpose, organisation and activities of the federal administration, while guaranteeing access to official documents produced
 > after 1 July 2006.

 We will try to model the topics that are discussed at the Parilament, but more specifically will try to establish a voting profile of each political party, trying to *predict their votes* on a new subject that would be submitted to then.
-Moreover, we attempt at creating a simple and interactive visualisation of the votes that take place at the parliament, having *visualisation* about :
+Moreover, we attempt at creating a simple and interactive *visualisation* of the votes that take place at the parliament, mainly following two approaches:
-- A single law and how the deputies voted on it.
+- Consider a single law, and see how all the deputies voted on it.
-- A single deputee and how he voted on the laws.
+- Consider a single deputee, and see how he voted on the laws.

 ## Data description
-The textual form of the data we will use is available [here](https://www.parlament.ch/en/ratsbetrieb/suche-amtliches-bulletin) : it contains all the bulletins of the Swiss parliament.
+The textual form of the data we will use is available [here](https://www.parlament.ch/en/ratsbetrieb/suche-amtliches-bulletin): it contains all the bulletins of the Swiss parliament.
 However, we got access to an API to make the scraping easier, the metadata are available on [this page](https://ws.parlament.ch/odata.svc/$metadata).

-There are different available data files, and we list below some important fields that are contained in those.
+There are different data files at our disposal, and we list below some important fields that are contained in those, so the reader can get an idea on the quantity of available data (Note that this list is not exhaustive).
-### About each of the deputee voting:
+### About each of the deputies voting:
 | Contains        | Field Name                      |
 |-----------------|---------------------------------|
 | ID              | `ID`                            |